sketchdoodleink/Sketchdoodleink.github.io/_posts/2018-12-10-tattooapp-post-.md

 "book now" which allows you to send an artist a email and allow you to get more information on the artist

 ### What I think
 I would recommend this app because for me whos not really an actual artist I use this app to see the different artist near me and there kind of style they like to tattoo with.
-This app helps me follow my favorite artist like for example like Megan Massacre when looking at her page basically I can see where she works, her portfolio, and I could see the different styles she does, and I could even book her.
+This app helps mefollow my favorite artist like for example like Megan Massacre when looking at her page basically I can see where she works, her portfolio, and I could see the different styles she does, and I could even book her.
 Its kinda like a facebook but just for artist and their tattoos.
 Also in my opinion, if I was an artist I feel like this would be a great way to get my work out there and would help me to get clients

 [click for the website](https://www.tattoodo.com/a/2016/02/a-beginner-s-guide-10-tattoo-styles-explained/).